Oswaldketonou/walmart_sales_project/docs/modeling_strategy.md

 # 1. Problem Framing

-The objective of this modeling phase is to forecast weekly sales at the store‑department level using historical Walmart data.
+The objective of this modeling phase is to **forecast weekly sales at the store–department level** using Walmart’s historical retail dataset.
+This is a **panel time‑series regression problem**, where each store–department pair forms its own temporal sequence.

 The model must capture:

 - seasonality
 - holiday effects
 - markdown promotions
-- store and department differences
+- store and department structural differences
 - lagged sales patterns

-This is a time‑series regression forecasting problem using structured retail data.
+- nonlinear interactions

+The final model will support scenario simulation and dashboard integration.

 ---

 # 2. Target Variable

-**Weekly_Sales**
+### **Weekly_Sales**

-A continuous numeric variable representing total sales for a given store, department, and week.
+A continuous numeric variable representing total sales for a given **store × department × week**.

-This makes the task a supervised regression problem with temporal dependencies.
+This is a **supervised regression task** with temporal dependencies.

 ---

-# 3. Feature Selection
+# 3. Feature Engineering

 The following engineered features will be used as predictors.